 Why is this important?
 Even today, the very idea of capital-A Art makes Americans’ teeth itch, so why this talk of Art?
 Because: It is vital — life-and-death vital — the stories we tell ourselves and the stories our artists tell us.
 And, of course, Art will have the last word.
 From earliest human history, Art in the form of pictographs on the walls of caves and tombs told humanity’s story.
 In my mind’s eye I see an ancient amphitheater where, onstage, the American story is playing out.
 What will be Art’s last word about America as idea and ideal, about us as actors?

 If we keep going with the “Anything goes” ethos — the once-unspeakable rendered safe and now normalized, the wild and crazy made even wilder and crazier, the dumb and dumber going for dumbest, the pornographic and profane polluting even more — we will run ourselves deep into the ground, become a socio-cultural hot mess; we will be wreckage.
 And signposts tell us that ethos still dominates.
 Memoirs of addiction and alcoholism, neuroses and excess, continue to tumble forth.
 The arts pages of our newspaper of record, The New York Times, carrying on while the arts establishment has shut down because of the virus, reflect a surprisingly scanty vault with which to nourish us.
-Likewise Slate, which ran the headlines, “The only show nihilistic enough for America” and “The second-dirtiest song to reach №1.”
+Likewise Slate, which ran the headlines, “The only show nihilistic enough to capture America in 2020” and “The dirtiest №1 song in Hot 100 history.”
 Burlesque versions of “Alice in Wonderland” and “The Nutcracker” are on offer.
 Recently I watched a streamed reading of Moliere’s “Tartuffe” in which Tartuffe (wait for it) mooned the viewer — unfunny anytime, but in a pandemic-cum-existential-crisis, yech.
 Such “artists” seem not to understand — at all — the existential crisis America is in.
 But with their tight-tight narcissistic focus, how can they possibly see the bigger picture, the dark clouds gathered?
 Recently The New Yorker usefully asked, “Has Self-Awareness Gone Too Far in Fiction?”
 I believe it has, and not only in fiction.
 Narcissism’s root is narke — stupor.
 That stupor was cast on Narcissus by…Nemesis.

 In sum: We need a new Art, an Art of the essential — to reflect the heroes now at work, to reflect America’s reawakening in this dire moment to qualities and things that are higher, essential.